 Denver airport pick-up → Colorado State Capitol Building (40 mins) → The 16th St Mall, Denver (90 mins) → Cheyenne

-Colorado State Capitol - Capitol Hill is a residential area with a bohemian atmosphere, featuring stately old mansions.
+Colorado State Capitol - Capitol Hill, dotted with grand old mansions, is a residential area with a bohemian atmosphere.
 Popular attractions include the Molly Brown House Museum, a Victorian home adorned with period art and furnishings, and the gold-domed Colorado State Capitol.
-Capitol Hill is one of Denver’s most cosmopolitan neighborhoods, known as a haven for artists and bohemians.
+Capitol Hill is one of Denver’s most cosmopolitan neighborhoods, renowned as a haven for artists and bohemians.

-16th Street Mall - Located in the heart of downtown Denver, the 16th Street Mall was designed by renowned architect I.M.
-Pei.
-The pedestrian promenade is made of red, white, and gray granite in a pattern that resembles the skin of a diamondback rattlesnake when viewed from above.
+16th Street - The 16th Street Mall is situated in the heart of downtown Denver, Colorado.
+Designed by the renowned architect I.M.
+Pei, the pedestrian promenade is crafted from red, white, and gray granite in a pattern that, when viewed from above, resembles the skin of a diamondback rattlesnake.
 The mall offers Denver’s best people-watching opportunities.
-With 42 outdoor cafés, it’s the perfect place to grab a bite or a drink.
-Points of interest include the D&F Tower, a two-thirds replica of the Campanile of St. Mark’s in Venice, which was the tallest building west of the Mississippi when it was built in 1909.
+There are 42 outdoor cafés along the mall, making it an ideal spot to enjoy a meal or a drink.
+Points of interest along the mall include the D&F Tower, a two-thirds replica of the Campanile of St. Mark’s in Venice, which was the tallest building west of the Mississippi when it was constructed in 1909.

-Cheyenne - Drive to the Crazy Horse Indian Memorial this morning to see the world’s largest mountain carving!
-Next, visit Mt.
-Rushmore, the most famous icon of America, where the faces of George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln remind everyone that even the impossible is possible!
-Then, drive to the world’s first National Monument, Devil’s Tower, which rises over 1,200 feet above the valley.
-The hexagonal columns that make up the tower are unique and rare, and the tallest and largest in the world!
+Cheyenne - Travel to the Crazy Horse Indian Memorial this morning to see the world’s largest mountain carving!
+Our next stop is Mt.
+Rushmore, the most famous icon of America.
+George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln gaze down from their stony heights, reminding everyone that even the impossible is possible!
+Next, visit the world’s first National Monument, Devil’s Tower!
+The tower rises over 1,200 feet above the valley, and its hexagonal columns are truly unique and rare, being the tallest and largest in the world!
 Known by Native Americans as “Bear’s Dwelling,” the tower is also featured in the famous movie “Close Encounters of the Third Kind.”
 Stay overnight in Gillette, Wyoming.

 Itinerary: